Course Objective1. Students should have knowledge of, and insight into, selected

 commit their crimes because they find themselves in extraordinary

-circumstances.
+committed.
 Students will get acquainted with various classic

-socio-psychological experiments such as Milgram's obedience experiment,
+socio-psychological experiments such as the Milgram obedience

 discuss the most relevant ‘bystander theories’ such as Darley and